The Halloween Tree (film): Plot

 The narrator (Ray Bradbury) describes one small American town's preparations for Halloween night.
 Four friends are shown at their respective homes donning costumes excitedly: Jenny as a witch; Ralph as a mummy; Wally as a monster; and Tom Skelton as a skeleton.
-They plan to meet up with their best friend, Joe Pipkin, but he doesn't appear.
+They plan to meet up with their best friend, Joe "Pip" Pipkin, but he doesn't appear.
 They go to Pip's house and see him being loaded into an ambulance with his parents riding along with him.
 He has written them a note explaining that he is going to the hospital for an emergency appendectomy and that they should celebrate without him.
 They feel they cannot start Halloween without him, so they follow the ambulance to visit him at the hospital.
 Tom suggests a shortcut through the spooky woods: the dark and eerie ravine.
 They see what looks like a translucent Pip running along the ravine trail, and Tom leads them on, convinced that Pip has designed an elaborate hoax for them.
 The group races after Pip, who disappears near a towering and darkened mansion.

 A man named Carapace Clavicle Moundshroud greets them inside.
 Moundshroud expresses disappointment that none of the children know what their costumes symbolize.
 He reveals that he is after the ghost of Pip.
 Pip seeks and steals a pumpkin with his face carved into it from Moundshroud's Halloween Tree of jack-o'-lanterns.
 Tom begs Moundshroud to let them come with him and help bring back Pip.
 Moundshroud initially refuses but relents: if they can keep up with him before dawn, then they might be able to retrieve the pumpkin and get Pip back, while also going on a scavenger hunt of sorts to learn about the significance of their costumes and the origins of Halloween.
 They begin their pursuit of Pip, traveling back in time by ripping down old circus posters from a nearby barn and crafting a giant October Kite, with the children hanging on as a weighted tail.
 Moundshroud then takes the four friends to four different places in four different periods in time that coincide with their respective costumes.

 First, they travel to Ancient Egypt to learn of the celebration called 'the Feast of the Ghosts'.
 Following Pip's spirit to a tomb in a pyramid, they learn about the significance of mummification.
 Ralph finds a weak-spirited Pip and begs him to come back.
 As the priests began trying to embalm Pip, Ralph scares them away by pretending to be a real mummy.
 When Moundshroud confronts him again, Pip uses his pumpkin's magic to escape him, and the group chases him through time, once more.